leowang1820/leowang1820.github.io/_pages/research/coordinated-tracking-stability-control.md

 ## Brief

-This project studies how an automated vehicle can continue following its desired path while remaining dynamically stable near the limits of tire adhesion.
-The central problem is to coordinate tracking performance and stability intervention instead of treating them as two unrelated objectives.
+This project studies how the stability analysis guide an automated vehicle to continue following its desired path while remaining dynamically stable near the limits of tire adhesion.
+The central problem is to coordinate tracking performance and stability intervention at limits such as high-speed or low adhesion.

 ## Challenge

 Aggressive path-tracking commands can increase lateral tire demand precisely when the available stability margin is small.
-A stability controller that intervenes too late may not recover the vehicle, while an overly conservative controller can significantly degrade path-tracking performance.
+Without a stability controller may not recover the vehicle from unstable, while an overly conservative controller intervention can significantly degrade path-tracking performance under extreme conditions.

 ## Approach